 Notable amongst the Clan

 from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
-He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the...
-Another 73 words (5 lines of text) are included under the topic Early Hamink Notables in all our PDF Extended History products and printed products wherever possible.
+He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
+A memorial statue of him can be found in...
+Another 62 words (4 lines of text) are included under the topic Early Hamink Notables in all our PDF Extended History products and printed products wherever possible.

 In North America, the monarchy was thousands of miles away and Scots were free to settle on their own land and practice their own beliefs.
 The American War of Independence